ShemiNechmad/GoogleSignInAngular/README.md

 3) There are no other libraries apparently for signing in with google.

 4) If angularx-social-login will upgrade to Google Identity it will be only for Angular13 and above.
-So if you have a lower version, this could be a solution for you.
+So if you have an earlier version, this could be a solution for you.

 # What to do: